BCG-X-Official/sklearndf/README.rst

 We can combine the preprocessing pipeline above with a classifier to create a full predictive pipeline. sklearndf provides two useful, specialised pipeline objects for this, RegressorPipelineDF and ClassifierPipelineDF.
-Both implement a special two-step pipeline with one pre-processing step and one prediction step, while staying compatible with the general sklearn pipeline idiom.
+Both implement a special two-step pipeline with one preprocessing step and one prediction step, while staying compatible with the general sklearn pipeline idiom.

-Using ClassifierPipelineDF we can combine the preprocessing pipeline with RandomForestClassifierDF() to fit a model to a selected training set and then score and a test set.
+Using ClassifierPipelineDF we can combine the preprocessing pipeline with RandomForestClassifierDF() to fit a model to a selected training set and then score on a test set.

 .. code-block:: Python